 - a combination of the above, for example the local authority arranging a homecare service whilst also providing a direct payments for the person to meet other needs.

 Individual Service Funds are budgets held by a provider, rather than by the local authority or the individual.
 The local authority makes a payment to the provider, which then holds a budget over which the individual has control (see Personal Budgets).

-The local authority provides or arranges care and support in many forms, including traditional ‘service’ options, such as care homes or home care, other types of support such as assistive technology in the home or equipment / adaptations and care and support which are available universally, including those which are not directly provided by the local authority.
+The local authority provides or arranges care and support in many forms, including traditional ‘service’ options, such as care homes or home care, other types of support such as assistive technology / technology enabled care in the home or equipment / adaptations and care and support which are available universally, including those which are not directly provided by the local authority.

 For example needs could be met by a service which is provided by the local authority to prevent or reduce needs, or needs could be met, by putting a person in contact with a local community group or voluntary sector organisation.

 Local authorities should consider how needs may be met beyond the provision, or arrangement, of services by the authority.
 For example, needs may be met by a carer, in an educational establishment or by another institution other than the local authority.
 In these circumstances the local authority remains under a duty to meet the person’s eligible needs.
 If however, the alternative means of meeting the needs is in place and the authority is satisfied that this alternative means is, in fact, meeting the person’s eligible needs, then the authority may not need to arrange or provide any services to comply with that duty.

 The local authority should still record those needs through the assessment process, determine whether the needs meet the eligibility criteria and keep under review.